technologiestiftung/odis-website/README.md

 ### Adding posts for "Projekte"
 All posts for section "Projekte" should be stored in `/_posts/projekte`.
 To add a new post simple create a new markdown file (`.md`) in this folder.

 Specify the site `title`, `metaDescription` and `category` in the front matter section.
 The `categoy` needs to be set to `projekte`.
 In adition to that we also need to specify a `permalink` under which the page should be avialable and a `placeholderImage` that will appear in the "Projekte" overview page.
+Optionally you can add a `headerImage` that will be on the top of the page.

 ```
 ---
-layout: default
+layout: project
 title:  Kita-Suche in Berlin
 metaDescription: Lorem ipsum...
 categories: projekte
 permalink: /projekte/kita-suche-berlin.html
 indexImage: placeholder.png
+headerImage: placeholderHeader.jpg
 ---

 # Headline